What is a tummy tuck (abdominoplasty)?

 Mr Morritt generally advises his patients that they should not proceed with abdominoplasty unless they have reached a stable body weight which they can maintain in the long term.
 Putting on or losing weight following the surgery will adversely affect the cosmetic outcome of a tummy tuck.
 It is recognised that the risks of abdominoplasty are greater in people who are overweight.
 Mr Morritt generally recommends that patients have a BMI or 33 or less if they wish to proceed with tummy tuck surgery in order to reduce the risk of complications.
 The risks of surgery are significantly increased in people who smoke and Mr Morritt therefore does not undertake the surgery in people who are actively smoking.
 He recommends stopping smoking (and all nicotine containing products) for a minimum of 6 weeks before and after a tummy tuck to minimise the risks.

 Patients who have been placed under pressure by others to undergo the procedure or who have unreasonable expectation about what surgery can achieve should not undergo abdominoplasty.read more

-The risks of surgery are significantly increased in people who smoke and in those who have multiple medical problems or take multiple prescribed medications.
+The risks of surgery are higher in those who have multiple medical problems or take multiple prescribed medications.
+Steroid medication increases the risk of wound healing problems with a tummy tuck.
+Anticoagulant medications (blood thinners) also significantly increase the risk of bleeding from the surgery.
 People who plan to have more children would be advised to delay an abdominoplasty until they have completed their family.
 Strong coughing/sneezing can trigger bleeding following abdominoplasty and patients with bad coughs are therefore advised to delay their surgery until they are no longer coughing.

 Can a tummy tuck be performed with another procedure?

-Yes, a tummy tuck can be performed with other procedures such as breast surgery or liposuction in suitable patients.read more
+Yes, a tummy tuck can be performed with other procedures such as breast surgery or liposuction.read more

 The tummy tuck (abdominoplasty) procedure